ryansondergeld/WAL/README.md

 - OR all of the values in the previous string into a new string
 - Repeat the last two steps until we are down to a single character

-If that final character is a 'W' and the initial string length is 1, there is no path for 1P to win and 2P will be the winner.
+If that final character is a 'W' and the initial string length is odd, there is no path for 1P to win and 2P will be the winner.
 Otherwise 1P will win.
 If that final character is a 'L' and the initial string length is even, there is no path for 2P to win and 1P will be the winner.
 Otherwise 2P will win.

+## Example Map:

 An example string tree where 'L' = 0 and 'W' = 1 might look like this:
 Initial string: WLWLL